SAJID1801/InterviewPrep-final/README.md

 - **Personalized Practice Path:** Efficient DSA practice based on user skill assessments.
 - **Interview Resources:** Offers top CS core interview questions and premium resources for interview preparation.

+## Explore the Hosted Version
+For a live demo of the application, visit: InterviewPrep Live

 ## Technologies Used

 ### Frontend